 My go to meal as a kid was always a hamburger and fries.
 Who doesn’t love a nice juicy burger with a side of crisp deep fried potatoes?
-The above picture looks good right?
+The featured image in this post looks good right?
 It’s vegan.

-I know, I know, everyone absolutely hates to read the sentence: What if there was scientific evidence that suggested that this meat was no longer considered good for you?
+I know, I know, everyone absolutely hates to read the sentence: What if there was scientific evidence that suggested that this meat was no longer considered to be all that good for you?
 For the majority of many of our lives meat is considered the centerpiece of each meal.
 Some may argue that you cannot have a meal without some sort of meat on the plate.
 The issue with that kind of thinking is that many people tend to neglect plant protein, and think that if there isn’t a dead carcass rotting on the plate, that there is no meal to be had.
-There are two kinds of protein in this world: animal protein and plant protein, however plant protein just happens to be a bit better for you.
-(If you want to learn more about the harms of animal protein you can find it in my Protein and Cancer post).
-While various forms of meat cause health implications, let’s just focus on the health implications of burger meat, and what is actually in the everyday burger.
+There are two kinds of protein in this world: animal protein and plant protein, however plant protein is suggested to be better for you.
+(If you want to learn more about the benefits of plant protein click the link Protein and Cancer ).
+While excess consumption of various forms of meat may enable chronic disease over time, let’s just focus on the health implications of burger meat, and what is actually in the everyday burger.

 Have you ever heard of pink slime?
 Pink sludge maybe?
 According to the online journal Omics International, pink slime is a meat based food additive composed of animal tendons and cartilage all mushed up that is treated in ammonia gas to kill bacteria.
 Ever heard of what Ammonia gas can do to humans?
 According to the New York State Department of Health, “Ammonia interacts immediately upon contact with available moisture in the skin, eyes, oral cavity, respiratory tract, and particularly mucous surfaces to form the very caustic ammonium hydroxide” (NYSDH).
 Ammonium hydroxide causes implications that lead to cellular destruction.
 “As cell proteins break down, water is extracted, resulting in an inflammatory response that causes further damage”(NYSDH).
 Basically, ammonia gas exposure + meat = ammonia hydroxide = cellular damage = further implications.
 Let me make it more clear: This stuff is NOT GOOD FOR YOU!